Why is a clay pot good?It’s Weighty.

 Terracotta has a beautiful orange color that will patina over time as minerals in your soil and water evaporate through the pot walls.
 If you are lucky, you may even get some moss to grow on the outside.
 This patina stands as a marker of the time and care you have put into your plants.

-To learn more about Palmer Planter Company and our sustainability practices, please visit our About Us page.
+To learn more about Palmer Planter Company, including about our ethics/values, visit our About Us page.